bhauman/figwheel-main/docs/docs/testing.md

 allows you to confirm that your tests are passing without having to boot up and kill a REPL.
-Being able to run tests from the command line in a process that will non-zero exit on test failure is an essential feature that allows us to integrate testing into modern CI and Cloud testing services.
+Being able to run tests from the command line in a process that will non-zero exit on test failure is an essential feature that allows us to integrate testing into modern CI and cloud testing services.

 Up until now most CLJS developers have had to rely on using a Node